Sa Pa

 Sa Pa ([ʃaː paː], also written as Sapa) is a district-level town of Lào Cai Province in the Northwest region of Vietnam.
-As of 2018, the town had a population of 61,498.
-The town covers an area of 677 km2.
-The town capital lies at Sa Pa.
-It is one of the main market towns in the area, where several ethnic minority groups such as Hmong, Dao (Yao), Giáy, Xa Pho, and Tay live.
+The town has an area of 685 km2 and a population of 70,663 in 2022.
+The town capital lies at Sa Pa ward.
+It is one of the main market and touristic towns in the area, where several ethnic minority groups such as Hmong, Dao (Yao), Giáy, Xa Pho, and Tay live.

 Administrative divisions

-Sa Pa is subdivided to 16 commune-level subdivisions, including the 6 wards of: Cầu Mây, Hàm Rồng, Ô Quý Hồ, Phan Si Păng, Sa Pa, Sa Pa and 10 rural communes of: Bản Hồ, Hoàng Liên, Liên Minh, Mường Bo, Mường Hoa, Ngũ Chỉ Sơn, Tả Phìn, Tả Van, Thanh Bình and Trung Chải.
+Sa Pa is subdivided to 16 commune-level subdivisions, including the 6 wards of: Cầu Mây, Hàm Rồng, Ô Quý Hồ, Phan Si Păng, Sa Pa, Sa Pả and 10 rural communes of: Bản Hồ, Hoàng Liên, Liên Minh, Mường Bo, Mường Hoa, Ngũ Chỉ Sơn, Tả Phìn, Tả Van, Thanh Bình and Trung Chải.

 History

-Sa Pa was a frontier township and capital of former Sa Pa District in Lào Cai Province in north-west Vietnam.
+Sa Pa was a frontier and market and capital of former Sa Pa District in Lào Cai Province in north-west Vietnam.
 It was first inhabited by people about whom nothing is known.
 They left in the entire valley hundreds of petroglyphs, mostly composed of lines, which experts think date from the 15th century and represent local cadastres.
-Then came the highland minorities of the Hmong and Yao.
-The township is one of the main market ones in the area, where several ethnic minority groups such as Hmong, Dao (Yao), Giáy, Pho Lu, and Tày live.
-These are the four main minority groups still present in Sa Pa district today.
+Sa Pa is home to more than 200 pieces of boulders with ancient engravings.
+The "Area of Old Carved Stone in Sapa" has been in the UNESCO tentative list since 1997.
+Then came the highland minorities of the Hmong, Yao (Dao), Giáy, Pho Lu, and Tày peoples, still present in Sa Pa district today.
 The Kinh (lowland Vietnamese) never originally colonised this highest of Việt Nam's valleys, which lies in the shadow of Phan-Xi-Pǎng (Fansipan, 3143 m), the highest peak in the country.
-Sa Pa is also home to more than 200 pieces of boulders with ancient engravings.
-The "Area of Old Carved Stone in Sapa" has been in the UNESCO tentative list since 1997.

-It was only when the French debarked in highland Tonkin in the late 1880s that Sa Pa, name of the Hmong hamlet, with "S" is pronounced almost as hard as "Ch" in French, "Sh" in English, "S" in standard Vietnamese, so Chapa as the French called it, began to appear on the national map.
+It was only when the French arrived in highland Tonkin in the late 1880s that Sa Pa, the name of the Hmong hamlet, began to appear on the national map.
 Near to the now Sa Pa townlet is "Sa Pả commune", which shows the origin in Hmong language of the location name.
+Sa Pa is pronounced with "S" almost as soft as the "Ch" sound of French, "Sh" in English, or "S" in standard Vietnamese, so Chapa as the French called it.

 In the following decade, the future site of Sa Pa township started to see military parties as well as missionaries from the Société des Missions Etrangères de Paris (MEP) visit.
 The French military marched from the Red River Delta into the northern mountainous regions as part of Tonkin's ‘pacification’.
 In 1894-96 the border between China and Tonkin was formally agreed upon and the Sa Pa area, just to the south of this frontier, was placed under French authority.
 From 1891 the entire Lào Cai region, including Sa Pa, came under direct colonial military administration so as to curtail banditry and political resistance on the sensitive northern frontier.